dsw7/InoDAQV2/README.md

 If the unit tests under the [Testing device connectivity](#testing-device-connectivity) section passed, this invocation should start a GUI.
 Additionally, the program should begin to log to the command line.
 If the device is not plugged in, the command line will log an error indicating that the target serial port could not be opened.
-Additionally, a custom serial port may need to be specified.
-See the [Specifying a serial port](#specifying-a-serial-port) section for more details.

 The GUI is broken up into several "windows" - with each window serving a specific role.
 The following sections describe the windows in more detail.

 ### Window: Digital
 This window is used to toggle digital pins 2 through 13 on the device.
 The pins toggle to either a HIGH or LOW